SuadeLabs/fire/documentation/type.md

 # collateral
 The collateral type defines the form of the collateral, such as property or other assets used to secure an obligation.

-The [provision of assets][arrangement] to secure the performance of an obligation, whereby the assets can be provided: either by transfer of full ownership from a collateral provider to a collateral taker; or by the transfer of possession from a collateral provider to a collateral taker under a security right (e.g. pledge, charge or lien), where the full ownership of the assets remains with the collateral provider.
+The [EC Collateral Directive][arrangement] states:

----
+> The assets can be provided: either by transfer of full ownership from a collateral provider to a collateral taker; or by the transfer of possession from a collateral provider to a collateral taker under a security right (e.g. pledge, charge or lien), where the full ownership of the assets remains with the collateral provider.

 [crr]: http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32013R0575

 [card-fees]: http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2015.123.01.0001.01.ENG